ringcentral/ringcentral-embeddable/docs/widget-event.md

 This event is fired in `all` calling mode, even call is on another device with same RingCentral account.

-Get all active calls in current RingCentral logged user:
+Get all active calls in current RingCentral logged user (extension):

 ```js
 window.addEventListener('message', (e) => {